As the Seattle City Council’s Finance and Neighborhoods Committee met March 14, an older man in plaid started seizing in his seat.

 But it doesn’t look as though advocates are losing steam.

-Bri Little, a member of the taskforce and advocacy intern at Real Change, took the podium during public comment to express her anger over the deprioritization of marginalized voices and the need for resources to help Seattle’s residents.
+Bri Little, a member of the taskforce and advocacy associate at Real Change, took the podium during public comment to express her anger over the deprioritization of marginalized voices and the need for resources to help Seattle’s residents.

 “I don’t believe anyone’s life should be a game of politics.
 We should demand as much as we need,” Little said.
 “Our action or inaction has life or death consequences for the people who actually built this city.”